dakshshah96/dotfiles/SETUP-NEW-MAC.md

 * Save and quit the editor
 * Restart your terminal or use `source ~/.zshrc`

+## Theme

+Taking inspiration from [Sindre Sorhus](https://github.com/sindresorhus), I've paired the [Pure ZSH prompt](https://github.com/sindresorhus/pure) with the [Snazzy iTerm2 theme](https://github.com/sindresorhus/iterm2-snazzy).
+Use the "Git clone" method while installing the Pure prompt.
+Our `~/.zshrc` file already contains the necessary config assuming you've cloned Pure at `$HOME/.zsh/pure`.

+Change the font to [Operator Mono](https://www.typography.com/fonts/operator/overview) in the iTerm2 preferences to get the perfect look for your terminal.

 # Homebrew

 Install the Homebrew package manager.
 This will allow you to install almost any app from the command line.